PeterJamesWinn/TransferLearning/README.md

-trend in the data compared to variation between optimisations, but AdamW seems to perform better for generalisation, as expected from the literature, and unfreezing the Conv2D layer may be helpful compared to just the classifier layer ... but I've not done enough calculations to be sure.
+trend in the data compared to variation between optimisations, but AdamW seems to perform better for generalisation, as expected from the literature, and unfreezing the Conv2D layer may be helpful compared to just the classifier layer ... but I've not done enough calculations to be sure and there are more interesting problems to play with right now.

  transfer_learning_basics.ipynb shows freezing the classifier layer and retraining the network, followed by saving the output.
 Adam was used